JustinGOSSES/justingosses-website/data/authors/default.md

 # github: https://github.com/JustinGOSSES
 ---

-Justin Gosses has been a Program Manager, Data Scientist, Software Developer, and Geoscientist.
+<i>A litle about me....</i>

-Justin lives in Houston, Texas with his wife and dog Momo.
-Friends, good food at all the price points, and easy access to shallow water for kayaking and paddle boarding keep him there.
+I live in Houston, Texas with my wife and dog Momo.
+Friends, good food at all the price points, and easy access to shallow water for kayaking and paddle boarding keep me here.

 ## Interests include:
 - Things that could exist but don't yet.